 This keyword allows the user to specify the database's code page when connecting to a non-Unicode database in order to avoid any extra overhead on the connection.

-Specifying a value of 1 causes SQLDriverConnect() to return the correct value in the output connection string, so the value can be used on future SQLDriverConnect() calls.
+Specify a value of 1 to cause SQLDriverConnect() to return the correct value in the output connection string, so the value can be used on future SQLDriverConnect() calls.

 3. UnicodeServer